charcoalphp/charcoal/README.md

 ## View Engines

-Charcoal _views_ support different templating _engines_, which are responsible for loading the appropriate template (through a _loader_) and render a template with a given context according to its internal rules.
+Charcoal _views_ support different templating Engines_, which are responsible for loading the appropriate template (through a _loader_) and render a template with a given context according to its internal rules.
 Every view engines should implement `\Charcoal\View\EngineInterface`.

 There are 3 engines available by default: